 Raw garlic might not make you the most popular choice amongst your peers, but it could keep you in great health.
 Over the centuries, garlic has been used to ward off the plague, keep vampires at bay, prevent gangrene in both World Wars, and was even used as an aphrodisiac in India!

-This powerful little bulb may be stinky but has beautiful origins – it is a member of the lily family and if left to grow, has gorgeous purple flowers.
+This powerful little bulb may be a bit on the nose, but has beautiful origins – it is a member of the lily family and if left to grow, it has gorgeous purple flowers.

-One tiny clove is packed full of goodies, with enough calcium, potassium and sulfuric compounds to wipe out bacteria and infection.
+One tiny clove is jam-packed full of goodies, with high levels of calcium, potassium and sulfuric compounds – all of which may help to wipe out bacteria and infection.

 Unfortunately, to take advantage of these beneficial compounds, garlic must be consumed raw – any heat will destroy its healing properties.